 5. Do not leave your valuables in plain sight

 Any valuable or sentimental items should never be in plain sight.
 Safes are pretty inexpensive and compact.
 Not only do they hide your belongings but some can also protect them from fire or flood.
 If you do not have a safe, you can always try to secure your treasures somewhere inconspicuous, like a cardboard box in the basement labeled “Christmas Ornaments.”

-Let’s face it, there is always a possibility that something could go wrong while you’re away, but American Modern wants you to be prepared ahead of time.
+There is always a possibility that something could go wrong while you’re away, so it’s best to be prepared ahead of time.
 Knowing the ins and outs of your home insurance policy is important to understanding what added protection you have before leaving for a trip.
 We recommend always keeping an updated home inventory list, especially of big purchases, collectibles, and heirlooms.